andysit1/SeeIT/PLAN.md

 Purpose -> Individualistic QR code scanner platform for people to see good!

-Frontend -> use a random site builder for fastest end game home landing page
+Frontend -> use a random site builder for fastest end game home landing page or do we want a more nuance site builder since we need the platform

 people print qr code on box. then they link their qr code to their "inbox link" -> email